History of the United States (1789–1815): Louisiana Purchase

 The Louisiana Purchase in 1803 gave Western farmers use of the important Mississippi River waterway, removed the French presence from the western border of the United States, and, most important, provided U.S. settlers with vast potential for expansion.
 A few weeks afterward, war resumed between Britain and Napoleon's France.
-The United States, dependent on European revenues from the export of agricultural goods, tried to export food and raw materials to both warring Great Powers and to profit from transporting goods between their home markets and Caribbean colonies.
+The United States, dependent on European revenues from the export of agricultural goods, tried to export food and raw materials to both nations and to profit from transporting goods between their home markets and Caribbean colonies.
 Both sides permitted this trade when it benefited them but opposed it when it did not.
-Following the 1805 destruction of the French navy at the Battle of Trafalgar, Britain sought to impose a stranglehold over French overseas trade ties.
-Thus, in retaliation against U.S. trade practices, Britain imposed a loose blockade of the American coast.
-Believing that Britain could not rely on other sources of food than the United States, Congress and President Jefferson suspended all U.S. trade with foreign nations in the Embargo Act of 1807, hoping to get the British to end their blockade of the American coast.
+Following the 1805 destruction of a French fleet at the Battle of Trafalgar, Britain sought to cut off French overseas trade ties.
+Thus, in retaliation against U.S. trade practices, Britain issued the Orders in Council, which further restricted American trade with France and its allies.
+Believing that Britain could not rely on other sources of food than the United States, Congress and President Jefferson suspended all U.S. trade with foreign nations in the Embargo Act of 1807, hoping to get the British to suspend the Orders in Council.
 The Embargo Act, however, devastated American agricultural exports and weakened American ports while Britain found other sources of food.

 War of 1812

 James Madison won the U.S. presidential election of 1808, largely on the strength of his abilities in foreign affairs at a time when Britain and France were both on the brink of war with the United States.
 He was quick to repeal the Embargo Act, refreshing American seaports.
 Despite his intellectual brilliance, Madison lacked Jefferson's leadership and tried to merely copy his predecessor's policies verbatim.
 He tried various trade restrictions to try to force Britain and France to end their interference with American shipping, but they were unsuccessful.
-The Royal Navy enjoyed undisputed mastery over the sea after defeating the French and Spanish fleet at Trafalgar in 1805, but needed large numbers of sailors, and was deeply angered at the American merchant fleet for being a haven for British deserters.
+The Royal Navy enjoyed undisputed mastery over the sea, but needed large numbers of sailors, and was deeply angered at the American merchant fleet for being a haven for British deserters.
 At the same time, the size of the U.S. Navy was reduced due to ideological opposition to a large standing military and the Federal government became considerably weakened when the charter of the First National Bank expired and Congress declined to renew it.
 A clamor for military action thus erupted just as relations with Britain and France were at a low point and the U.S.'s ability to wage war had been reduced.